 The Ruins at Palaia Epidaurus

-The core of the ruins of Ancient Epidaurus found at Palaia Epidaurus occupies a small, elevated peninsula immediately south of the small harbour.
+The core of the ruins of Ancient Epidaurus found at Palaia Epidaurus occupies a small, elevated headland immediately south of the small harbour.
 Adequate parking is available on an open, unsurfaced area.

 The Acropolis of Ancient Epidaurus